krasserm/agent-auth/docs/blog-post.md

    )
    ```

 4. Initiate the authorization process by redirecting to an OAuth consent screen in a browser window.
+After completion, the connected account is authorized to use Google Calendar on behalf of the user who granted access.

    ```python
    import webbrowser